-Every year, count thousands of workers, construction, manufacturing, and utilities workers, who face life-threatening conditions at work.
-Behind each of these statistics hide tragedies that could have been avoided: maintenance oversight, skipped inspection, or safety procedure unfulfilled.
+Every year, thousands of workers in construction, manufacturing, and utilities face life-threatening conditions at work.
+Behind each statistic lies a tragedy that could have been avoided: a maintenance oversight, a skipped inspection, or an unfulfilled safety procedure.

-Now, we will go through the seven top reasons associated with workplace fatalities and injury and analyse how systematic maintenance of safety approaches can prevent such painful outcomes.
+Let's explore the seven leading causes of workplace fatalities and injuries, and examine how systematic maintenance and safety approaches can prevent these devastating outcomes.

 Poor Equipment Maintenance